Welcome To The Twitter Roast Of Steven Spielberg’s ’Ready Player One’

 Hey, remember when Twitter roasted Ready Player One?
 I ‘member.
 Seems like it was only yesterday.
 Oh, it was.

 Taking shots at Steven Spielberg’s cyberpunk nostalgia-fest Ready Player One and the Ernest Cline book it’s adapted from isn’t a new phenomenon.
 South Park co-creator Trey Parker called it “the most Member Berry thing ever,” for example.
 But some of the jokes circulating Twitter on Tuesday night were particularly great.
-One stand-out is the fake theme song (above) written and performed by The Good Place and Marvel’s New Warriors writer — and great Twitter follow — Demi Adejuyigbe.
+One stand-out is the fake theme song (above) written and performed by The Good Place writer — and great Twitter follow — Demi Adejuyigbe.
 Oh man, I remember all of those things.

 The impetus for the Twitter roast seems to have started with a set of referential posters released by Warner.
 At first glance, we assumed the posters were just fan art mashups, which is fitting, since Ready Player One is pretty much a fan art mashup.